-investigating interprocess interaction effects.
-Before doing so, however, we raise a caveat: The current state of the IPV literature does not allow for definitive placement of a given risk factor into a particular I3 theory process category (e.g., dispositional aggressiveness into impellance or dispositional self-control into inhibition).
-That the current literature is process underinformed is surely a limitation, but it is a limitation of the literature, not of I3 theory; it is a limitation of theory, not of this meta-theory.
-I3 theory provides a useful framework for reviewing the extant literature insofar as empirical evidence or strong theory allows for reasonably confident placement of particular risk factors into particular process categories-and, indeed, the extant literature does allow for such placement regarding many risk factors.
-The theory has a harder time incorporating constructs that are highly process ambiguous, so our review will largely neglect such constructs.
-Fortunately, a strength of I3 theory is that it forces theorists to think about their constructs in more precise process terms, which will likely promote a stronger emphasis on process-oriented clarity than has existed heretofore.
+One purpose of I Theory is to provide a coherent framework for categorizing IPV risk factors and examining the interplay among them.
+In this section, we selectively review key findings in the IPV literature through the lens of I Theory, with a particular emphasis on the incipient literature investigating inter-process interaction effects.
+Before doing so, however, we raise a caveat: The current state of the IPV literature does not allow for definitive placement of a given risk factor into a particular I Theory process category (e.g., dispositional aggressiveness into impellance or dispositional self-control into inhibition).
+That the current literature is process-underinformed is surely a limitation, but it is a limitation of the literature, not of I Theory; it is a limitation of theory, not of this metatheory.
+I Theory provides a useful framework for reviewing the extant literature insofar as empirical evidence or strong theory allows for reasonably confident placement of particular risk factors into particular process categories-and, indeed, the extant literature does allow for such placement regarding many risk factors.
+The theory has a harder time incorporating constructs that are highly process-ambiguous, so our review will largely neglect such constructs.
+Fortunately, a strength of I Theory is that it forces theorists to think about their constructs in more precise process terms, which will likely promote a stronger emphasize on process-oriented clarity than exists heretofore.

 In this chapter, we rely on theory to place variables into particular process categories, recognizing that these placement decisions will remain tentative until scholars conduct the process-dissociation studies required for more definitive placement decisions.
 Furthermore, risk factors will vary in the degree to which they promote IPV perpetration primarily through one versus multiple processes.
-For example, once scholars have conducted the requisite process-dissociation research, they might conclude that the effect of dispositional anger on IPV perpetration is driven 88 percent by impellance and 12 percent by disinhibition (and perhaps that these proportions vary as a function of the instigator in question).
+For example, once scholars have conducted the requisite processdissociation research, they might conclude that the effect of dispositional anger on IPV perpetration is driven 88% by impellance and 12% by dis-inhibition (and perhaps that these proportions vary as a function of the instigator in question).
 To date, the extant literature does not approximate this level of precision.
-Future research may well establish that one or more of the categorizations in this review were incorrect; we will be delighted to see the field reach a level of process-oriented sophistication that such conclusions can be based upon empirical evidence.
+Future research may well establish that one (or more) of the categorizations in this review was incorrect; we will be delighted to see the field reach a level of process-oriented sophistication that such conclusions can be based upon empirical evidence.

-We now turn to the literature review, which we divide into seven sections to align with I3 theory' seven key effects, as implied by: three main effects (instigation, impellance, and disinhibition), three two-way interaction effects (instigation × impellance, instigation \times disinhibition, and impellance × disinhibition), and one three-way interaction effect (instigation \times impellance \times disinhibition).
-Table 20.1 lists these seven effects and provides an example of each.
-Even as we review these seven effects separately, it is important to bear in mind the I3 theory view that, although it is reasonable to think it terms of main effects and in terms of two-way interaction effects, these effects are frequently moderated by variables tapping the neglected process or processes (e.g., that an established dispositional aggressiveness \times alcohol intoxication interaction
+We now turn to the literature review, which we divide into seven sections to align with I Theory' seven key effects, as implied by Figure 1: three main effects (instigation, impellance, and dis-inhibition), three two-way interaction effects (instigation × impellance, instigation × disinhibition, and impellance × dis-inhibition), and one three-way interaction effect (instigation × impellance × dis-inhibition).
+Table 1 lists these seven effects and provides an example of each.
+Even as we review these seven effects separately, it is important to bear in mind the I Theory view that, although it is reasonable to think it terms of main effects and in terms of two-way interaction effects, these effects are frequently moderated by variables tapping the neglected process or processes (e.g., that an established dispositional aggressiveness × alcohol intoxication interaction effect is moderated by unassessed variables tapping instigation).